makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SPX.md

 ### Motivation

-I am proposing this Core Unit Budget modification because GovAlpha requires an operating budget in order to be able to fulfill its mandate.
+We are proposing this Core Unit Budget modification because GovAlpha requires an operating budget in order to be able to fulfill its mandate.

 ### Core Unit Name
 GovAlpha (GOV-001)